ObsidianLabs/SubstrateIDE/README.md

 ### Download

 Installation packages are provided in [releases](https://github.com/ObsidianLabs/SubstrateIDE/releases).
-Please select the appropriate format according to your operating system (.dmg or .zip for Mac OS, .AppImage for Linux).
+Please select the appropriate format according to your operating system (`.dmg` or `.zip` for Mac OS, `.AppImage` for Linux).

 ### Install

-- **MacOS**: Double-click to open *SubstrateIDE-x.x.x.dmg* and drag *Substrate IDE* into the *Applications* folder.
+- **MacOS**: Double-click to open `SubstrateIDE-x.x.x.dmg` and drag *Substrate IDE* into the *Applications* folder.
-- **Linux**: Right-click *SubstrateIDE-x.x.x.AppImage*, select *Properties* => *Permissions* => *Execute*, and check the option *Allow executing file as progrom*.
+- **Linux**: Right-click `SubstrateIDE-x.x.x.AppImage`, select *Properties* => *Permissions* => *Execute*, and check the option *Allow executing file as progrom*.
 Close the property window and double-click the application to open it (different Linux systems may have slightly different installation procedures).

 ## Feature Walkthrough

 ### Prerequisites

-When Substrate IDE is properly installed and started for the first time, it will display a welcome page to help you install the dependencies for substrate development - Docker and Rust with WASM.
+When Substrate IDE is properly installed and started for the first time, it will display a welcome page to help you install the dependencies for substrate development - *Docker* and *Rust with WASM*.

 <p align="center">
   <img src="./screenshots/dependency.png" width="800px">